Therapeutic drug concentration

 Therapeutic drug concentrations

 The goal of drug treatment is to achieve a drug concentration within the body that is therapeutically relevant and appropriate.
-A relationship exists between the concentration of the drug in the body and the pharmacological effect.
-As can be seen in the graphic, a drug that achieves concentrations represented by the orange line is pharmacologically favourable over those represented by either the white or the yellow line.
+A relationship exists between the concentration of the drug in the body - and in the blood plasma - and the pharmacological effect.
+As can be seen in the graphic, a drug that achieves concentrations represented by the green line is pharmacologically favourable over those represented by either the red or blue line.